 - Book

-This is the best snow resort when the wind is blowing.
+This is the perfect snow resort when the wind is blowing

-when the area around Nozawa Onsen Ski Resort experiences strong winds, Kijimadaira tends to have less.
-Also, when Nozawa Onsen is obviously crowded, such as during the New Year holidays or on weekends, it's a good idea to escape to Kijimadaira.
-The "Children's Plaza," which has free admission, also features one of Japan's largest sledding courses, measuring 800 meters in length, making it a great place for the whole family to enjoy a snowy mountain holiday.
+Even when the area around Nozawa Onsen Ski Resort is experiencing strong winds, Kijimadaira is often less windy.
+Also, when Nozawa Onsen is clearly crowded during the New Year holidays or on weekends, it's a good idea to escape to Kijimadaira.
+The "Children's Plaza," which has free admission, also has one of the largest sledding courses in Japan, stretching 800m in length, so the whole family can enjoy a snowy mountain holiday.

 Top elevation